comododragon/fccm2021-tutorial/README.md

 FCCM 2021 Tutorial: FPGA High-Level Synthesis: Good Practices for Quality and Productivity

-**RELOADED!** This branch is adapted for Vitis 2024.1.
+> **RELOADED!** This branch is adapted for Vitis 2024.1.
 Scripts are adapted for infrastructure within the European XFEL.
 Minor changes should make it work elsewhere (see `setup.sh` file and change paths to your needs).
+Check section [Update to Vitis 2024.1](#update-to-vitis-2024-1) below for more info on the differences.

 # Introduction